 Renting is Loss Costly Upfront, But Over Time….

-Renting is an attractive option because you don’t have to save up a large sum of money to use as a down payment, the renovations, the expensive repairs, and the property taxes and insurance.
+Renting is an attractive option because you don’t have to save up a large sum of money to use on a down payment or on expensive repairs, property taxes, or insurance.
 While renting is cheaper upfront, it can accumulate over time.
 If you decided to forego the American dream of being a home owner and decided to rent for the rest of your life, you might have paid enough in rent to purchase your own piece of property.
 If your landlord charges you $1,500 a month, never raises your rent, and you rented the same unit for 15 years, you will have paid $270,000 during that time.
 Many say that with renting, you are throwing your money away since your money doesn’t go towards anything, which is not the case.
 With the rent you are paying, you are able to have a place to live.
 It really is up to you to decide if paying this much over time is worth it.
 With renting, there are instances that happen more often than not when a tenant is basically evicted because the landlord decided to triple the rent cost.
 The rent that you are paying is dependent on the landlord and they are able to change that whenever they want.
 If you have a great relationship with your landlord and are confident that your rent will stay within the price range, then there really isn’t a motivation to purchase your own home.

 Location and Surrounding Property Values Could Play a Big Part in Your Rent